CheLinHuang/Ad-hoc-Data-Computing/README.md

-Ad-hoc-Data-Computing
+Ad-hoc Data Computing
 =================================
-The project is designed for UIUC Fall 2017 Course CS411 Database Systems Perform SQL queries on CSVs data.
+The project is designed for UIUC Fall 2017 Course CS411 Database Systems Perform SQL queries on CSVs data without loading CSVs into a database.

 Prerequisite
 -----------